 Work With A Tmall Partner

 A TP, or “Tmall Partner” is a specialized and certified e-commerce operator that provides businesses with a one-stop solution for managing their whole e-commerce operations and selling to Chinese consumers online.
-In summary, if you want to sell on Tmall global, it is also recommended to deal with a TP.
+In summary, if you want to sell on Tmall Global in China market, it is also recommended to deal with a TP.

 A TP can perform a variety of tasks that your brand could greatly benefit from.
 This includes:

 - Setting up, designing, and maintaining an online store

 - Pricing, promotion, and marketing planning are all aspects of merchandising.

 - Integration of the virtual store’s IT systems with the brand’s IT systems